Skip to content

 Both things can be true.
 The drug can be psychiatrically safe at a population level and you can need support navigating what it does to your life.

 Track your mood.
 Talk to your prescriber.
 Don't quit your antidepressant because Reddit said to.
 And if the shot is making your life better in ways that go beyond the scale โ€” if the noise is finally quiet and you can think clearly for the first time in years โ€” that's real too.
-It's not a placebo.
-The receptors are there.
+Not a placebo.
+The receptors are there, and so are you.

 Start managing your GLP-1 with Blueshot